gmac/schema-stitching-handbook/subservice-languages/javascript/README.md

 The Products subservice shows how `TypeGraphQL` can easily implement third party directives including stitching directives.

 - _Directive usages_: implemented using the @Directive decorator syntax, TypeGraphQL's method of supporting third party directives within its code-first schema.
-- _Directive declarations_: not strictly required -- TypeGraphQL does not validate the directive usage SDL, and creates actual directives under the hood, as if they were created with SDL, so directive declarations are actually not required.
-This makes setup a bit easier, at the cost of skipping a potentially helpful validation step.
+- _Directive declarations_: directly added to the schema by using the compiled directives exported by the `@graphql-tools/stitching-directives` package.

 # Reviews subservice
 The Reviews subservice is available for comparison to remind us of how `makeExecutableSchema` utilizes directives with SDL.